-If the student has been on the file for three years and remains eligible for services, a new I-Star record should be created to reflect the fund code, a new last evaluation date, and a new begin date.
+If the student has been on the file for three years and remains eligible for services following a reevaluation, a new I-Star record should be created to reflect the fund code, a new last evaluation date, and a new begin date.
 If the student has been on the file for three years and is no longer eligible for services, the record should be ended and the end date should be the date the student is no longer eligible.
-For example, the student who was evaluated and determined eligible to receive special education services on February 20, 2019, will reach the end of the three-year timeline on February 20, 2022.
+For example, the student who was evaluated and determined eligible to receive special education services on February 20, 2021, will reach the end of the three-year timeline on February 20, 2024, unless re-evaluated.

-Example 3 Student Not Eligible For Services
+Example 3 Student Not Eligible for Services